Module 7: Ruby Ibarra’s Jacket

 Nothing on us

 When Ibarra donated her jacket to the Smithsonian, she autographed it along with the phrase, “Isang Bagsak!”
 This Tagalog phrase has a deep cultural significance related to collective action and unity.
-In this module, we will analyze Ibarra’s artistry and point of view through her coach jacket, as well as learn about the importance of Filipino community-building through the arts.
+In this module, we analyze Ibarra’s artistry and point of view through her coach jacket, as well as learn about the importance of Filipino community-building through the arts.

 Who is Ruby Ibarra and what do the lyrics of her song “Us” mean?